MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Allfiles/Demo/Instructions/06-optional-model-optimization.md

 > **Note**: This demo uses a different Power BI Desktop file.

-1. Open the D:\PL300\Demo\Resources\AW Sales Analysis.pbix file.
+1. Open the D:\Allfiles\Demo\Resources\AW Sales Analysis.pbix file.

 1. If prompted to connect to the data source, click Connect.

 1. At the bottom-right corner, point out that the data model comprises DirectQuery tables.

-1. Save the Power BI Desktop file to the D:\PL300\Demo\MySolution folder.
+1. Save the Power BI Desktop file to the D:\Allfiles\Demo\MySolution folder.

 1. In Model view, introduce the model design, which includes two related tables.